mateussfeir/COMP2152_WINTER/week01/Week01_lab.md

-(another way that worked in my mac: git add .      or     git add "name of the file" git commit -, "Write any comment" git push origin main)
+(another way that worked in my mac: git add .      or     git add "name of the file" git commit -m "Write any comment" git push origin main)